Electronic skin is a key component of future bionic limbs. It’s also advancing so quickly that we now have to update this article every few months.

-Note, also, the crossover use for this technology from prosthetics to medical uses, such as skin grafts.
+Note, also, the crossover use of this technology from prosthetics to medical uses, such as skin grafts.

 A Quick Summary

-As you can see from this article, we don’t yet have one form of electronic skin that can do everything required by bionic limbs, especially bionic hands.
-But we are getting closer with each passing month.
+As you can see from this article, we don’t yet have one form of electronic skin that can do everything required by bionic limbs, but we are getting closer.

-For more information on bionic touch in general, see Understanding Bionic Touch.
+For more information on general sensory capabilities, see Understanding Bionic Touch.